Hieucaohd/rent-room/README.md

 ## Get profile

-This operator will check tokens in cookies of req to get user.
+This operator will check access token and refresh token in cookies of request to get current user.

 ```gql
 query Profile {